Northeast High School (Philadelphia)

 Northeast High School is a high school located at 1601 Cottman Avenue (at Algon Avenue) in Philadelphia, Pennsylvania.

 Northeast is one of the oldest high schools in Philadelphia, founded in 1890 as the Northeast Manual Training School.
 Before 1957, it was located at 8th Street and Lehigh Avenue in Philadelphia (later the home of Thomas Edison High School).
 As of June 2016, Northeast High School had 175 graduating classes.

 Northeast serves Rhawnhurst and other sections of Northeast Philadelphia.
 The high school was featured in the A&E series Teach: Tony Danza, where actor Tony Danza taught a tenth grade English class during the 2009–2010 school year.
-It was also the setting for Frederick Wiseman's 1968 documentary on high schools titled, simply, High School.
+It was also the setting for Frederick Wiseman's 1968 documentary on the school titled, simply, High School.

 In 2015, Northeast High School was recognized by U.S. News & World Report Best High Schools and won a bronze medal in recognition of its well rounded students, high standardized test scores, and great overall performance in Advanced Placement, International Baccalaureate, honors, and advanced classes.

 Demographics

 Northeast High School students comes from very diverse racial, economic, and cultural backgrounds.
 According to the school profile generated by the School District of Philadelphia the racial makeup of the school based on the 2015–2016 school year is 30.3% African American, 18.5% White, 21.2% Asian, 23.2% Latino, and 6.8% other races.
 19.7% of the school students are English Language Learners.
 11.2% with disabilities and 3.5% of the students are mentally gifted.
-91.3% are economically disadvantaged (students of a household that meets the income eligibility guidelines for free or reduced-price meals), as evaluated by the Community Eligibility Provision (CEP) for the National School Lunch Program and School Breakfast Program SBP).

 Northeast High School has 3,600 students, making it the most populated high school in the city of Philadelphia.
 When including the teachers and staff, the school contains more than 3,700 people.
 Some classes struggle to maintain a maximum of 33 students, as the Philadelphia Federation of Teachers (PFT) contract requires.